Jimmy Westlake: The eyes of the Dragon

-The other eye, Rastaban, is a yellow giant star that pumps out 900 times more energy than our sun.
-A planet orbiting Rastaban would need to be 30 times Earth's distance from the sun in order to bask in comfortable, Earth-like temperatures.
+The name Rastaban is derived from the Arabic words meaning “the serpent’s head.”
+Rastaban is a yellow giant star that pumps out 900 times more energy than our sun.
+An Earth-like planet around Rastaban would have to orbit 30 times farther out than the Earth orbits in order to bask in comfortable, Earth-like temperatures.

 Recommended Stories For You

-The head of Draco the Dragon is circumpolar as seen from Northwest Colorado.
-This means that the eyes of the dragon are located so close to the north celestial pole that they never dip below our horizon.
+The head of Draco the Dragon, including Eltanin and Rastaban, is circumpolar as seen from Northwest Colorado.
+This means the stars are located so close to the north celestial pole that their daily circles remain entirely above our horizon.
+In other words, the Eyes of the Dragon never set below our horizon but are always visible.
 Could this be the origin of the legend that Ladon, the Dragon of the Hesperides, never slept?
-The Eyes of the Dragon always are watching.
+The Eyes of the Dragon are always watching.